Missouri State Bears basketball: Postseason

-NCAA Division I Tournament results
+NCAA Division I tournament results

 The Bears have appeared in six NCAA Division I Tournaments, all as Southwest Missouri State.
 Their combined record is 3–6.

-NCAA Division II Tournament results
+NCAA Division II tournament results

 The Bears appeared in ten NCAA Division II Tournaments.
 Their combined record is 23–10.

-NAIA Tournament results
+NAIA tournament results

 The Bears appeared in six NAIA Tournaments.
-Their combined record is 15–4 and are two time NAIA national champions (1952, 1953).
+Their combined record is 15–4, and they are two-time NAIA national champions (1952, 1953).

 NIT results

 The Bears have appeared in 10 National Invitation Tournaments (NIT).
 Their combined record is 10–10.

 CIT results

 The Bears have appeared in two CollegeInsider.com Postseason Tournaments (CIT).
 Their combined record is 4–1 and were the 2010 Champions.